hacs/documentation/source/docs/faq/data_sources.md

 ### Update a downloaded repository

-When you update a downloaded repository with the "Update" button in the more info dialog of its [update entities](/docs/use/entities/update.md) or the `update.install` service, HACS will use the [GitHub REST API](https://docs.github.com/en/rest) to ensure that the information it acts on is up-to-date.
+When you update a downloaded repository with the "Update" button in the more info dialog of its [update entities](/docs/use/entities/update.md) or the `update.install` action, HACS will use the [GitHub REST API](https://docs.github.com/en/rest) to ensure that the information it acts on is up-to-date.

 ## Special notes